 7. The Warsaw Rising Museum

-Replica of Allied B24 airplane
+|Replica of Allied B24 airplane|

 This is one of Poland’s best museums and a historical landmark of Warsaw.
-History buffs young and old, will appreciate the historical and informative exhibitions the museum has, with regards to Poland, during and after the Second World War.
+History buffs young and old will appreciate the historical and informative exhibitions the museum has, with regard to Poland, during and after the Second World War.
 The museum opened on August 1st, 2004 to commemorate the 60th anniversary of the fight for Warsaw, and is a tribute by residents of the city to those who fought and died to bring freedom to the country.
 Occupying a former tram power station, the exhibition halls are split over several levels, leading visitors through a chronological story of the 1944 Uprising of Warsaw.
 The exhibition displays all aspects of the battle, as well as, everyday life in Warsaw during the Nazi occupation.
-Interactive displays and exhibits with sounds effects engage and entertain young museum-goers as well.
-Different halls focus on key efforts and events of the Uprising, such as, a walk through a replica radio station, a covert printing press, and a mock sewer that freedom fighters used to travel through city, while staying hidden.
+Interactive displays and exhibits with sound effects engage and entertain young museum-goers as well.
+Different halls focus on key efforts and events of the Uprising, such as, a walk through a replica radio station, a covert printing press, and a mock sewer that freedom fighters used to travel through the city while staying hidden.
 There is a great exhibit that houses an exact replica of a B24 Allied plane, once used to make supply drops over the besieged city.
 Your experience culminates at a viewing platform overlooking the “peace garden,” which provides a relaxing atmosphere after visiting the exhibits.
 The Museum of Warsaw’s Uprising is certainly a great place to visit to gain insight into the city’s past and revel in its triumphs since its liberation.
 Visit the Warsaw Rising Museum’s website for more info!

 8. Musical Merriment at the Chopin Museum